scpaworks/scpaworks.github.io/docs/apptoto/appointments.md

 1. Click on the name of the appointment.
 1. Edit the contents of the appointment in the Appointment Editor.
+1. Click **Close** when finished.
+The contents are saved automatically.

 <hr class="divider">